-Sponsored Fellowship Attorney
+Sponsored Fellowship Attorney (to begin September 2024)

 Disability Rights Advocates (DRA), a non-profit civil rights law firm, seeks candidates to apply for collaboration on Skadden, Equal Justice Works, Justice Catalyst, and other sponsored public interest fellowships.
 This position opening is in DRA’s Berkeley, CA or New York, NY office.

-DRA has an established commitment to mentoring and training the best emerging lawyers to practice public interest law.
+DRA has an established commitment to mentoring and training lawyers to practice public interest law.
 We have sponsored more than 30 fellowships since our inception in 1993, including Skadden, Equal Justice Works, Justice Catalyst, and other fellowships supported by generous DRA donors.
 Fellows at DRA gain unparalleled experience and are provided immediate opportunity to participate in all aspects of public interest litigation.
 Past DRA fellows have gone on to successful careers, most in public interest law.
-Fellowship Attorneys are full-time positions and report to the Managing Attorney.
+Fellowship Attorneys are full-time positions and report to DRA’s Managing Attorney.

 - Take an active role in all aspects of litigation, including drafting legal research memos, litigation/discovery plans, written discovery, document review, depositions, motion practice, brief writing, advocacy in court, and client management